-A student must be accepted for graduate study in one of the departments represented on the environmental toxicology faculty before applying for admission to the environmental toxicology program.
-Admission to the program is by environmental toxicology faculty approval.
-A student seeking admission must have earned at least a bachelor's degree; have completed with a minimum grade-point average of 3.00 sufficient credits in the biological, behavioral, and physical sciences to indicate probable success in the program; and have been accepted as an advisee by a member of the environmental toxicology faculty.
-In special cases an applicant with deficiencies in background courses may be admitted on a provisional basis.
-Students admitted on a provisional basis will not be considered for advanced degrees until they have fulfilled the provisional requirements.
+A student must be accepted for graduate study in one of the departments listed below before applying for admission to the Doctoral Program in Environmental and Integrative Toxicological Sciences.
+Admission requires the approval of the environmental and integrative toxicological sciences graduate committee and the program director.
+A student seeking admission must have earned at least a bachelor's degree; have completed, with a minimum grade-point average of 3.0, sufficient credits in the biological, behavioral, and physical sciences to indicate probable success in the program; and have been accepted as an advisee by a member of the environmental and integrative toxicological sciences training faculty affiliated with the Center for Integrative Toxicology.
+In special cases, an applicant with deficiencies in background courses may be admitted on a provisional basis.
+Students admitted on a provisional basis will not be considered for an advanced degree until they have fulfilled the provisional requirements.